 Hurricane Damage.
 Late in the third quarter of 2005, after coming through the Gulf of Mexico, Hurricanes Katrina and Rita came ashore along the Upper Gulf Coast.
 These hurricanes caused damage to property and equipment owned by Sea Robin, Trunkline and Trunkline LNG.
-As of June 30, 2007, the Company has incurred approximately \$33.6 million of capital expenditures related to the hurricanes, primarily for replacement or abandonment of damaged property and equipment at Sea Robin and construction project delays at the Trunkline LNG terminal.
+As of September 30, 2007, the Company has incurred approximately \$34.9 million of capital expenditures related to the hurricanes, primarily for replacement or abandonment of damaged property and equipment at Sea Robin and construction project delays at the Trunkline LNG terminal.

 The Company anticipates reimbursement from its property insurance carriers for a significant portion of damages from Hurricane Rita in excess of its \$5 million deductible.
 Such reimbursement is currently estimated by the Company's property insurance carrier ultimately to be limited to 70 percent of the portion of the claimed damages accepted by the insurance carrier, but the amount is subject to the level of total ultimate claims from all companies relative to the carrier's \$1 billion total limit on payout per event.
 An estimated \$10 million of the costs incurred related to the Trunkline LNG terminal expansion delays are not eligible for insurance recovery.
-As of June 30, 2007, the Company has received payments of \$1.6 million from its insurance carriers.
-Receivables due from the insurance carriers of an additional \$6 million were recorded as of June 30, 2007 and subsequently received in July 2007.
+As of September 30, 2007, the Company has received payments of \$7.6 million from its insurance carriers.
+No receivables due from the insurance carriers have been recorded as of September 30, 2007.

 In addition, after the 2005 hurricanes, the MMS mandated inspections by leaseholders and pipeline operators along the hurricane tracks.
 The Company has detected exposed pipe and other facilities on Trunkline and Sea Robin that must be re-covered to comply with applicable regulations.
-Capital expenditures are estimated at \$4.8 million, \$1.3 million of which had been incurred as of June 30, 2007.
+Capital expenditures are estimated at \$4 million, \$2.8 million of which had been incurred as of September 30, 2007.
 The Company will seek recovery of these expense and capital amounts as part of the hurricane-related claims.

 Energy Transfer Commitment.
 In November 2006, PEPL provided a guaranty to a subsidiary of Energy Transfer, a non-affiliate, for the full performance by Trunkline of a \$40 million CIAC obligation related to a modification of the field zone expansion project expected to be completed in late 2007.
-The ultimate return and accounting for the CIAC to Energy Transfer depends on completion of construction by Energy Transfer and the eventual commercial impact on the field zone expansion project.

 Controlled Group Pension Liabilities.
 Southern Union (including certain of its divisions) sponsors a number of defined benefit pension plans for employees.
 Under applicable pension and tax laws, upon being acquired by Southern Union, the Company became a member of Southern Union's "controlled group" with respect to those plans, and, along with Southern Union and any other members of that group, is jointly and severally liable for any failure by Southern Union (along with any other persons that may be or become a sponsor of any such plan) to fund any of these pension plans or to pay any unfunded liabilities that these plans may have if they are ever terminated.
 In addition, if any of the obligations of any of these pension plans is not paid when due, a lien in favor of that plan or the Pension Benefit Guaranty Corporation may be created against the assets of each member of Southern Union's controlled group, including the Company and each of its subsidiaries.
 Based on the latest actuarial information available as of December 31, 2006, the aggregate amount of the projected benefit obligations of these pension plans was approximately \$163 million and the estimated fair value of all of the assets of these plans was approximately \$108.6 million.
+The Company has not reflected any liabilities for Southern Union's funding shortfall as the Company believes the likelihood of Southern Union not being able to fund their defined benefit pension plans is remote.